ibm-cloud-docs/satellite/hosts.md

 Not sure how many hosts to attach to your location?
 See [Sizing your {{site.data.keyword.satelliteshort}} location](/docs/satellite?topic=satellite-locations#location-sizing).<br><br>
 Using AWS hosts?
 You can use a [launch template](/docs/satellite?topic=satellite-providers#aws-reqs-launch-template) to attach hosts to your {{site.data.keyword.satelliteshort}} location.
 {: tip}

+When you set up the {{site.data.keyword.satelliteshort}} location control plane, keep in mind the following host considerations.
+{: important}

+* Hosts must meet the [minimum requirements](/docs/satellite?topic=satellite-host-reqs) and any [provider-specific requirements](/docs/satellite?topic=satellite-providers).
+* Your host infrastructure setup must have a low latency connection of less than 10 milliseconds (`< 10ms`) between the hosts that are used for the {{site.data.keyword.satelliteshort}} location control plane and the hosts that are used for other resources in the location, like clusters or services.
+For example, in cloud providers such as AWS, this setup typically means that the all of the hosts in the {{site.data.keyword.satelliteshort}} location are from the same cloud region, like `us-east-1`.
+* Plan to keep **at least 3 extra hosts** attached and unassigned to your location.
+When you have extra hosts, then IBM can automatically assign hosts when clusters or the {{site.data.keyword.satelliteshort}} location control plane request more capacity.

 ### Attaching hosts from the console
 {: #attach-hosts-console}